jamescherti/easysession.el/README.md

 - [UnitaryInverse on Reddit](https://www.reddit.com/r/emacs/comments/1jah0e4/comment/mho5kqj/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1): I have started using easysession more and more on my Spacemacs setup and it great!
 I can have a “lab notes” setup, a coding/simulation setup (I’m a physicist), a course planning setup for the courses I teach, and a personal setup all in one.
 Each one with custom windows setup so I spend SO MUCH less time splitting and moving windows.
 What a great package.
 - [Hungariantoast on Reddit](https://www.reddit.com/r/emacs/comments/1i93ly5/comment/m980q04/): "I have a single raylib-experiments repository that I have been writing a bunch of separate, miniature gamedev projects in.
 This package has made the process of creating, managing, and restoring each of those little coding sessions such a breeze.
 Thanks for writing it"
 - [ghoseb on GitHub](https://github.com/jamescherti/easysession.el/issues/21): Thanks a lot for your amazing packages!
 Easysession works great 🎉
+- [tdavey on Reddit](https://www.reddit.com/r/emacs/comments/1lalerg/comment/mxxv7xc/): Let me simply say that I love this package.
+It was easy to learn; the docs are very good.
+It is actively maintained.
+The author is indefatigable.
+Easysession works superbly with tab-bar-mode and tab-line-mode, both of which are essential to my workflow.
+The fact that it can restore indirect buffer clones is huge.

 ## License